Skip to main content

 Discussing world news events

-This resource can be used to discuss recent events that have been given extensive coverage in the news and on social media.
+This resource can be used to discuss events that have been given extensive coverage in the news and on social media.
 Explore all International Humanitarian Law and refugee and migration resources, or try one of these news-related activities:

 Supporting resources